codurance/site/src/_posts/2019-10-24-elastic-stack-introduction.md

 An index is a collection of documents with similar characteristics, they are like tables in a relational database.

-The Indexes are more flexible than a relational database, since they are lightweight you can create multiple indexes without further ado.
+The Indexes are more flexible than a relational database, since they are lightweight you can create multiple indexes without much difficulty.
 In logging for example, you can create an index for each day and have the type to be the kind of log that you have.

 Every day a new index will be created, you wouldn't do that for a relational DB.